cjubin/learnMET/README.md

 approaches based on relevant cross-validation schemes for multi-environment trial datasets (3) enables to implement predictions for unobserved configurations of genotypic and environmental predictors that the user wants to test *in silico*.
+In the Reference section, the different functions implemented in the package are listed. **Only the so called “Main function” have to be run by the user in a typical workflow**.
+Other listed functions are functions which are called by the main function according to the parameters specified by the user.

 # Installation